CPMpy/cpmpy/xcsp3/competition.md

 ### Dependencies

+CPMpy is a python library, and thus python is the main dependency.
+But many of the libraries on which it depends for communicating with the different solvers, have their own dependencies, often requirering certain C libraries.
+The next steps should be done in order, since they need to be available when compiling python3.11 from source.
+When installing python3.11 through any other means, there is no guarantee that it has been build with these dependencies included (The anaconda builds do seem to include everything).

 1) C compiler & other dev tools

+    Some python libraries have C dependencies and need to be able to compile them upon setup (when pip installing).
+The following installs various development tools (like g++) :

     ```bash
     yum group install "Development Tools"
     ```

 2) libffi-devel

-    To get _ctypes in python (must be installed when compiling python3.11, if python3.11 is not already installed)
+    To get _ctypes in python.
+Similarly as the previous dependency, is required to build some of the python libraries.
+Must be installed before compiling python3.11 (if python3.11 is not already installed)
     ```bash
     yum install -y libffi-devel
     ```